-Astragalus has been used as a popular tonic in Asia for many centuries.
+Astragalus has been used as a popular treatment in Asia for many centuries.
 Native to the northern regions of China, the herb is known as Huang Qi.
 The Chinese people gather wild astragalus roots in the springtime and dry them for seven years before use in medicinal tonics.

 Some of the compounds in the root include flavonoids, polyphenols, and beneficial minerals including iron and zinc.
 Astragalus is a wonderful immune enhancing herb.
 It is a strong anti-viral agent, working to produce extra interferon in the body.
 Astragalus is known to counteract immune suppressing effects of some cancer drugs.
 According to various studies, astragalus appears to restore T-cell counts to normal in cancer patients.
 More scientific testing is underway and hopes are high that the herb can help treat HIV patients.

 In the United States, astragalus is sometimes called “milk vetch” but this is inaccurate since many vetches are toxic to humans.
 Astragalus and vetch are both in the same plant family as peas.
 Seed should be scratched or “scarified” before they are planted indoors in spring and may take up to ten weeks to germinate.
 When chances of frost are past, plants should be set out in a sunny garden or cultivated bed.
 Astragalus plants prefer dry, sandy soil but will tolerate a heavier loam.
 In the wild, astragalus is often found growing in meadows, mountain thickets, and evergreen forests although it does best in a sunny area.
 Once this perennial plant is established, it does not like for its roots to be disturbed.
-Roots harvested for medicinal purposes should be at least four years old.
+Roots harvested for medicinal purposes should be grown at least four years before harvesting.
 If you find the plant difficult to grow, remember that members of the pea family require beneficial bacteria to be present in the soil.
 Also try adding a little lime to raise ph levels to neutral or slightly alkaline.